prop-house/prop-house-monorepo/packages/prop-house-sdk/README.md

 A round can be created on new or existing house in a single transaction.
 The round can be fully funded, partially funded, or not funded at all at this time.

+When funding a round, the `PropHouse` contract must be approved to spend included tokens prior to the transfer.
+If funding with ETH, no approval is necessary.

 #### Create a round on a new house

 ```ts